CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

-Test-run exercise for editing .md files in markdown text with slightly longish text content, and also test Pull Requests to AALE GitHub.

-(DRAFT 20190806 ChrisB unverified – data, thought patterns & narratives may evolve- in particular the legal discussion on AAE Legal Agent status needs to be seriously beefed up, and the intent is to do so in later editions).
+DRAFT 201908008 ChrisB unverified – data, thought patterns & narratives may evolve- in particular the legal discussion on AAE Legal Agent status needs to be seriously beefed up, and the intent is to do so in later editions - mostly built on previous and current input from Team AALE, misatkes, confusions and omissions are ours (Chris) only.

+This doc is equally for the purpose of a test-run exercise for us, in order to edit .md files in markdown format with slightly longish text content, and also test various Pull Requests methods to AALE GitHub repository.

-_Remark: referring a number of times to Dazza & Brenden, these referenced names may, if appropriate, be replaced by *D & B’s respective GitHub links*_
+_Remark: referring a number of times to Dazza & Brenden, these referenced names may, if appropriate, and in due time, be replaced by *D & B’s respective GitHub links*_

 #

-**Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/ --- Attribution: Christophe Bosquillon, MSc in cryptocurrency, digital assets & blockchain at the University of Nicosia, Cyprus (on-going).
+**Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/**

+**Attribution: Christophe Bosquillon, MSc in cryptocurrency, digital assets & blockchain at the University of Nicosia, Cyprus (on-going).
 Also an alumni of Mines Paritech & HEC (Entrepreneurs) Paris.**

 #